ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/vpn/install_softether_vpn_server.md

 chkconfig --add vpnserver
 ```

-SoftEther VPN Server is now installed and configured to run at startup.
+SoftEther VPN Server is now installed and configured to run at start-up.
 Finally, we have to check if the VPN server is working:

 ```bash
 cd /usr/local/vpnserver